 Getting up in the morning only to take in the smell of bad breath isn’t the best way to start a day, right?
 Not just in the morning, bad breath at any time of the day is unpleasant and quite embarrassing.
 Bad breath is also called halitosis in medical terms.
 It can either be temporary or a chronic condition.
 Bad breath can arrive from the mouth, teeth or even due to an underlying health issue.

 Bad breath is a highly common condition that almost everyone experiences at some point of time in their life.
 This is probably the reason that supermarkets or even small shops on roadsides always have mouth gums, mints, mouthwashes, and other products handy.
-However, these products only temporarily suppress the bad breath and not take care of the cause of the problem.
+However, these products only temporarily suppress the and not take care of the cause of the problem.

 Mostly bad breath begins in the mouth and there are many causes for the same.
 Some of these causes are: